Skip to content

 Jonwards and upwards

 Inishowen proved to be the perfect location for building up the first set of GPS points of interest with audio.
-It also was the setting for the well-received radio series Rambling House where the many colourful stories of the peninsula were recorded for posterity.
-His work in Inishowen was entered as part of his Certificate in Tourism Business Practice in W.I.T. and got him noticed by Failte Ireland where he was a finalist in their 2010 Business Challenge Awards.
+It also was the setting for the well-received radio series, Rambling House where the many colourful stories of the peninsula were recorded for posterity.
+My work in Inishowen was entered as part of a Certificate in Tourism Business Practice in W.I.T. and got me noticed by Fáilte Ireland where I was a finalist in their 2010 Business Challenge Awards.

 2010 - 2013